 It is often hard to find liver cancer early because signs and symptoms often do not appear until it is in its later stages.
 Small liver tumors are hard to detect on a physical exam because most of the liver is covered by the right rib cage.
 By the time a tumor can be felt, it might already be quite large.

 There are no widely recommended screening tests for liver cancer in people who are not at increased risk.
 (Screening is testing for cancer in people without any symptoms.)
-But testing may be recommended for some people at higher risk.
+But testing might be recommended for some people at higher risk.

 Many patients who develop liver cancer have long-standing cirrhosis (scar tissue formation from liver cell damage).
 Doctors may do tests to look for liver cancer if a patient with cirrhosis gets worse for no apparent reason.

-Last Medical Review: 09/25/2013
+Last Medical Review: 11/18/2014

-Last Revised: 02/10/2014
+Last Revised: 12/05/2014